Bitcoin rehearses recovery in V, altcoins soar up to 90% and more issues that will move the crypto market today

 According to the White House, the task force will investigate “crimes committed by virtual brokerages, mixing services and money laundering infrastructure agents.”

-The Department of Justice will also be able to carry out a broader scope of subpoenas from overseas companies to request financial records, and implements new disclosure requirements.
+The Department of Justice will also be able to carry out a broader scope of subpoenas to companies abroad to request financial records, and implements new disclosure requirements.

 Do you want to learn to invest in cryptoactives for free, in a practical and intelligent way?
 We have prepared a free step-by-step lesson.
 Click here to watch